Responsibility for the Holocaust: United States

 According to The Encyclopedia of the Holocaust, the U.S. failed to live up to its creed about accepting the "tired, poor, huddled masses" of the world during the Holocaust.
 The U.S. policy towards Jews fleeing Germany and claiming asylum was restrictive.
 In 1939, the annual combined German-Austrian immigration quota was 27,370.
 A famous incident was the U.S. denial of entry to the St. Louis, a ship loaded with 937 passengers.
 Almost all passengers aboard the vessel were Jews fleeing from Nazi Germany.
 Most were German citizens, some were from Eastern Europe, and a few were officially "stateless."
 The ship's original destination was Cuba, but the Cuban government, after admitting 28 refugees, ordered the ship to leave.
 The ship continued to the U.S., sailing so close to Florida that the passengers could see the lights of Miami.
 Some passengers on the St. Louis cabled President Franklin D. Roosevelt asking for refuge.
 Roosevelt never responded, though he could have issued an executive order to admit the St. Louis refugees.
 A State Department telegram sent to a passenger stated that the passengers must "await their turns on the waiting list and qualify for and obtain immigration visas before they may be admissible into the United States."
 Finally, the ship was forced to return to Europe and some 254 of its Jewish passengers eventually were murdered in the Holocaust.

 On 17 December 1942, the United States finally issued a statement condemning the Nazi extermination program, but this turned out to be a meaningless gesture as did the follow-on Bermuda Conference of April 1943.
-By that same year, evidence of the death camps was circulating via firsthand accounts through the State Department but U.S. leaders took no effort to bomb the camps nor did America offer to take in hundreds of thousands of Jewish refugees.
+By that same year, evidence of the death camps was circulating via firsthand accounts through the State Department, but U.S. leaders made no effort to bomb the camps or offer to take in hundreds of thousands of Jewish refugees.
 According to historian Victor Davis Hanson, American officials like then Assistant Secretary of State Breckinridge Long and Assistant Secretary of War John J. McCloy were "especially culpable" for their roles in "downplaying" evidence of the camps and for "incorrectly asserting that heavy bombers either could not reach camps like Auschwitz or could not be diverted from more important missions."
 In the end, the United States did not lift its immigration restriction against Jewish refugees until after the Second World War was over.